 - When hiring a venue consider doing it with a friend, halving petrol, trailer and arena hire costs

-- Sort out turn out and bring in between you all to prevent running to and from the yard twice a day, saving on fuel costs
+- Arrange ‘turn-out’ and ‘bring-in’ between you all to help prevent unnecessary running to and from the yard, saving on fuel costs

 - When throwing a rug away, before you do take off the surcingles, buckles, tail guards and fillet strings/leg straps to keep for spares

-- Stock up on coffee, tea and dried milk/coffee-mate from your local B&M, saves stopping into a coffee drive-through on your way to the yard
+- Stock up on coffee, tea and dried milk/coffee-mate from your local store, as this will inevitably save a stop at the coffee shop on your way to the yard

 - Keep an eye out for Aldi’s equestrian range.
 They normally launch a new year/end of year variety of exceptionally cheap and good quality items.

 - When the vet comes out see if anyone else needs the vet too!
-Thus saving on call out
+This normally saves on call out

 - Shop around for insurance quotes to see if you can save money

-- Buy wormers in bulk!
-Not only does this keep you all on the same programme but online stores offer discounts on bulk buy
+- Buy wormers in bulk.
+Not only does this keep you all on the same programme but online stores offer generous discounts

 - Visit a local tack sale to either buy or sell unwanted items

 - Sudocrem can actually work well on mud fever, Vaseline will also act as a good barrier and is excellent to grease underneath the hoof to stop snow balls forming (if it snows of course)